Catholic Church in Thailand: 21st century

 In 2003, there were 278,000 Catholics in Thailand, which constituted 0.44% of the total population at the time.
 The Catholic population of Thailand are mainly concentrated among the hill tribes of Northern Thailand and in Bangkok.

 Some members of the Catholic religious orders in Thailand (Religious of the Good Shepherd, Sisters of the Sacred Heart of Jesus, Sisters of St. Paul de Chartres) take an active part in fight against human trafficking.

 Thai Prime Minister Yingluck Shinawatra visited the Vatican on 13 September 2013 where she met Pope Francis.
 Her visit was the first to the Holy See by a Thai governmental leader in over 50 years.
 At this meeting Yingluck formally invited Pope Francis to visit Thailand, although no dates were discussed at the time.

 Pope Francis visited Thailand from 19–23 November 2019 as part of an Asian tour, the first such papal visit since that of Pope John Paul II in 1984.
 The papal visit marks the 350th anniversary of the establishment of the Apostolic Vicariate of Siam, which brought Catholicism to Thailand in 1669, as well as the 50th anniversary of formal diplomatic relations between Thailand and the Vatican.
-While in Thailand he had audiences with the prime minister, King Vajiralongkorn, and the supreme Buddhist patriarch, as well as celebrating masses at the National Stadium and Assumption Cathedral.
+While in Thailand he had audiences with the prime minister Prayut Chan-o-cha, King Vajiralongkorn, and the supreme Buddhist patriarch, as well as celebrating masses at the National Stadium and Assumption Cathedral.